Elise Partin

 Mayor

-In 2015, to benefit her city, she was invited to participate in the prestigious and selective Mayors Institute for City Design, which is a collaboration of the U.S. Conference of Mayors, the National Endowment for the Arts and the American Institute of Architects.
-In 2021, she was the first US Mayor accepted into the MICD alumni opportunity to enhance her city.
+In 2015, to benefit her city, she was invited to participate in the prestigious and selective Mayors Institute for City Design (MICD), which is a collaboration of the U.S. Conference of Mayors, the National Endowment for the Arts and the American Institute of Architects.
+In 2021, she was the first US Mayor accepted into the MICD alumni opportunity.

-A Leadership Columbia graduate, Mayor Elise Partin is the only person to have served as president of both the Leadership Columbia Board and the Leadership Columbia Alumni Association Board.
-In 2012 she became a Furman University Riley Institute Diversity Leaders Initiative Fellow.
-She is a 2015 graduate of Leadership South Carolina and was the first female president of the Columbia Museum of Art Contemporaries, the museum’s membership organization for young professionals.
+A Leadership Columbia graduate, Mayor Elise Partin served as president of both the Leadership Columbia Board and the Leadership Columbia Alumni Association Board.
+She is a Furman University Riley Institute Diversity Leaders Initiative Fellow, a graduate of Leadership South Carolina and was the first female president of the Columbia Museum of Art Contemporaries, the museum’s membership organization for young professionals.

-Outside of her mayoral duties, Elise Partin is an Adjunct Faculty member at the University of South Carolina.
-Additionally, she is faculty with the world-renowned Buckley School of Public Speaking.
-In addition to being an Executive Coach, Elise is focused on empowering women leaders.
+Outside of her mayoral duties, Elise Partin is faculty with the world-renowned Buckley School of Public Speaking.
+She is an Adjunct Faculty member at the University of South Carolina and an Executive Coach with Mackey Strategies, with a special focus on empowering women leaders.
 She holds a Master of Public Health and is a member of the Delta Omega, Mu Chapter, honorary public health society.
 She is married and has two children.

-In recognition of her accomplishments and her many contributions, Mayor Partin was named as one of Columbia Regional Business Report’s Outstanding Women of Influence in 2011, nominated as a recipient of the Palmetto Center for Women’s TWIN Award in 2012, and was Honored as a Woman of Distinction by Girl Scouts of South Carolina - Mountains to Midlands in 2013.
+In recognition of her accomplishments and her many contributions, Mayor Partin was named as one of Columbia Business Monthly’s Outstanding Women of Influence in 2011, nominated as a recipient of the Palmetto Center for Women’s TWIN Award in 2012, and was Honored as a Woman of Distinction by Girl Scouts of South Carolina - Mountains to Midlands in 2013.
 In 2014 she was named as one of Southeast Small Business Magazine’s “Top Women of Influence.”
 She has been recognized in the Free Times’ “Fifty People Who Get Things Done in the Capital City” and Power 50 for many years, as well as one of Columbia Business Monthly’s “50 Most Influential”.
 In 2019, she was honored as the Public Servant of the Year by the Greater Columbia Chamber of Commerce.
-She was nominated to the International Women’s Forum, an invitation-only network of the most accomplished women in the world.
+In 2020 she was named a Women of Influence by the Columbia Regional Business Report.
+Capital City/Lake Murray Country recognized her as a Tourism Advocate in 2021 and she was nominated to the International Women’s Forum, an invitation-only network of the most accomplished women in the world.
 In 2022, AIA Columbia conferred to her the Presidential Citation Award in recognition of enhancing local community design.
+Palmetto Pride recognized her as a 2023 SC Leader against Litter.
+In 2024, she was recognized as the Best Elected Official in Lexington County among all the SC Senators, Representatives, County Council, School Board and City elected officials.

 About Mayor Elise Partin